Talk to a Counsellor IPM/BBA: +91 : +91 72400-80088 | CUET: +91 76655-64455 | CAT/MBA: +91 72400-13723

 The CAT exam is conducted in three slots on the same day, and each slot has its own unique pattern and level of difficulty.
 For aspirants, the CAT exam slot-2 analysis is very important because it provides insights into how the afternoon session compared with Slot-1 and Slot-3.

-Below, we will update the CAT 2025 Slot-2 analysis (to be held on 30 November 2025) with detailed section-wise difficulty, number of questions, and key takeaways.
+Below is the detailed analysis of the CAT 2025 Slot-2 exam conducted on 30 November 2025, including section-wise difficulty level, number of questions, and key takeaways.

 Along with this, we have also included the Slot-2 analysis of past years (2024–2019) to help you understand the trends, difficulty shifts, and expert insights.